Skip to content

 ValueDescription

-HttpRedirectHTTP-Redirect binding.
-The SAML message is URL-encoded and sent as a query parameter.
+HttpRedirectHTTP Redirect binding.
+The SAML message is sent as a query parameter.

-HttpPostHTTP-POST binding.
-The SAML message is Base64-encoded and sent in an HTML form.
+HttpPostHTTP POST binding.
+The SAML message is sent in an HTML form.

-SAML assertions and responses are typically signed with the IdP’s private key to prove their authenticity and prevent tampering.
+SAML assertions and/or responses are signed with the IdP’s private key to prove their authenticity and prevent tampering.
 The signing behavior controls which XML elements carry a digital signature.
-SignAssertion is the recommended choice for most deployments: it signs the assertion element independently of the response envelope, which lets the SP verify the assertion regardless of how it was transported.
+SignResponse is the recommended choice for most deployments: it signs the response, providing integrity protection to the entire SAML message.
 See Assertions for background on why signing matters.

 Controls what elements are signed in SAML responses: